The Process for Buying Land with Cash in 11 Simple Steps

 If you don’t have a real estate agent helping you through the process, you might want to consider hiring an attorney to look over the contracts for you first.
 In some states, the attorney can even handle filing the deed for recording.

-However, it’s advisable you work with a top real estate agent through the transaction.
+However, it’s wise to work with a top real estate agent through the transaction.
 A real estate agent who specializes in land deals will know how to protect your best interests in a contract.

 Header Image Source: (Anastasiya Romanova / Unsplash)